 Abortion information - the law

-Abortion is illegal in Ireland except where there is a real and substantial risk to the life (as distinct from the health) of the mother.
+Until new legislation is enacted, there is no change to the current legal situation.
+Abortion remains illegal in Ireland except where there is a real and substantial risk to the life (as distinct from the health) of the mother.
 This includes a risk arising from a threat of suicide.
 The Protection of Life During Pregnancy Act 2013 regulates the limited circumstances in which a pregnancy can be legally terminated.
 The Department of Health has published guidance for health professionals on the operation of the Act.

 Women may not be prevented from travelling abroad to get an abortion.
 It is not lawful to encourage or advocate an abortion in individual cases.
 It is lawful to provide information in Ireland about abortions abroad, subject to strict conditions.
 This document explains the rules about providing such information.